-Now that the rush is over, the focus needs to shift from quantity of content delivered to quality of content delivered.
+The rush to virtual is now over.
+And the focus needs to shift from quantity of content delivered to quality of content delivered.
 Virtual training is about more than showing up with slides, turning on the video, and hoping people learn.
-And your team's virtual training is a vital key to not only their own success, but yours.
+Your team's virtual training is a vital key to not only their success, but also to yours.

 Effective virtual training takes specialized design techniques, facilitation mastery, and strong production support.
 To increase quality, we need to make a formal training plan available for all members of our virtual team: facilitators, instructional designers, and virtual classroom producers.